BryanH/Wordpress_add-code-to-head/readme.txt

 Yes, but you may easily get confused and mess up your whole site.
 It is better to learn the code first before you use this plugin.

+= Q. Wordfence says something like "A potentially unsafe operation has been detected in your request to this site." =

+If you try to add a script or some other potentially-dangerous code (even if it isn't), Wordfence might complain.
+Double check your code and if it is okay, mark it as a false positive in Wordfence.

 = Q. Help!
 I messed up my whole site! =

 Disable the plugin.
 If your site is still messed up, then there's some other problem.